grantseltzer/blog/content/blog/libbpf-beginners-part-one.md

 `CC=gcc CGO_CFLAGS="-I /usr/include/bpf" CGO_LDFLAGS="/usr/lib64/libbpf.a" go build -o libbpfgo-prog`

-So we have a couple dependencies here that we need to have, but luckily are provided by most package managers. `/usr/include/bpf` is the path to the libbpf source code.
-If it's not provided by your distribution (something like 'libbpf-dev') you can just use the libbpf source code in your project repository.
-Same goes with the static `libbpf.a` file (something like libbpf-dev-static).
-The resulting binary will be named `libbpfgo-prog`!
+So we have a couple dependencies here that we need to have, but luckily are provided by most package managers. `/usr/include/bpf` is the path to the libbpf source code on my system.
+If it's not provided by your distribution (something like 'libbpf-dev') you can just commit the libbpf source code in your project repository. `libbpf.a` can either be built manually or provided by a package (something like libbpf-dev-static).
+The resulting binary will be named `libbpfgo-prog`.

 Finally you can either run this as root or with CAP_BPF/CAP_TRACING (linux 5.8+):

 ```
-//TODO: Running, and show output

 ```

 ### Wrapup roundup